 When making surveys for students, ensure they are anonymous.
 Many students may be afraid of retaliation, which will make them reluctant to give honest opinions.

 Emphasize their anonymity in the introduction.
 Explain why this research is being carried out and how the gathered data will be used.
-Here is an example of a student questionnaire survey introduction:
+Here is a student questionnaire survey introduction example:

 Introduction to an employee survey